zrifqip/NutriPal-Capstone/README.md

 Ufi Nihayatal Izza Sarinop (c017dsy2780, Bangkit Academy 2023)

 ## Documentation
- for more details on the available routes and their request/response format, click [Here](https://tinyurl.com/nutripalAuthAPIDocumentation)
+ For more details on the available routes and their request/response format, click [Here](https://tinyurl.com/nutripalAuthAPIDocumentation)